jschultz299/Path-Planning/README.md

 But how to we find this optimal path?
 That's where the A* algorithm comes in handy.
 I've implemented the solution in the matlab script [Astar.m](https://github.com/jschultz299/Path-Planning/blob/main/A-Star/aStar.m).

 The first step is to recreate the nodes and associated costs in a matrix.
-Because there are 6 total nodes, or matrix will be a ```6x6```, where each element in the matrix is the cost associated with travelling along the path between the nodes ```i``` and ```j```.
+Because there are 6 total nodes, or matrix will be a ```6x6``` matrix, where each element in the matrix is the cost associated with travelling along the path between the nodes ```i``` and ```j```.
 In an undirectional graph, it does not matter which direction you travel between nodes, so there will be duplicate costs in our matrix.
 This is okay, the A* search algorithm can handle this.

 ## Acknowledgments